-Pulmonary Medicine, as we know it today, began to form in 1919 when surgery, directed by the world renowned Dr. Evarts A. Graham started to dominate the academic program in pulmonary disease at Washington University.
-The Jewish Hospital, always motivated by the highest ideals, relocated to the vicinity of the School in 1927.
+Pulmonary Medicine, as we know it today, formed in 1919 when surgery, directed by the world renowned Dr. Evarts A. Graham, started to dominate the academic program in pulmonary disease at Washington University.
+The Jewish Hospital, always motivated by the highest ideals, relocated to the vicinity of the School of Medicine in 1927.
 The Barnes and Jewish Hospitals merged in 1996.
 Outstanding pulmonary physicians provided patient care and clinical teaching at both hospitals through the middle decades of the 20th century.

 Dr. J. Roger Nelson published important studies on upper and lower airway resistance during the late 1950’s and supervised the pulmonary function laboratory in the Department of Medicine.
 Dr. Kaye H. Kilburn joined the faculty in July 1961 as Director of the Pulmonary Division but he remained only for one year.
 Then, Dr. William H. Danforth supervised the laboratory.

 Dr. John A. Pierce was recruited as Director of the Division of Pulmonary Medicine in 1967.
 Teaching programs were active in four hospitals at the time, each with its own faculty.
-The major programs were at Barnes Hospital where Dr. Goldman was in charge and Jewish Hospital where Dr. Robert M. Senior became Director in 1969.
+The major programs were at Barnes Hospital where Dr. Goldman was in charge and Jewish Hospital where Dr. Robert M. Senior became director in 1969.
 Dr. I.J.
-Flance supervised the program at St Louis City Hospital until 1967 and Dr. Joseph Levitt directed the Washington University program and the VA Hospital.
-The fellowship training program started in 1970 and the faculty agreed training should include equal time in each of the 3 teaching hospitals and the fellows should have freedom to choose their research.
+Flance supervised the program at St. Louis City Hospital until 1967 and Dr. Joseph Levitt directed the programs at Washington University and at the VA Hospital.
+The fellowship training program started in 1970 and the faculty agreed training should include equal time in each of the three teaching hospitals and the fellows should have freedom to choose their research.
 City Hospital closed in 1985.

 The teaching program was expanded through addition of regularly scheduled clinical consultative and teaching conferences.
 The strength and success of these exercises can be attributed in large measure to the enthusiastic participation of many clinical faculty members who wanted the program to thrive and grow.
 Aside from Drs.
 Alfred Goldman, I.J.
 Flance, and Joseph Levitt, Drs.
 David Skilling, David Kerr, and Roger Secker-Walker were active.
 House officers in the Department of Medicine became interested in participating in the program and provided the earliest group of applicants for traineeship.
 Important scientific advances were occurring in pulmonary division laboratories and the trainees all engaged in research.